kikoseijo/klaravel/README.md

 composer require ksoft/klaravel
 ```

-For version of laravel < 5.5 you will have to enable this package service provider to `config/app.php` file in the service providers section.
+For version of Laravel < 5.5 you will have to enable the service provider in your `config/app.php` file on the providers section.

 ```php
 Ksoft\Klaravel\ServiceProvider::class,